Free and Easy Watercolor Paintings to Copy for Beginners

 Remember, the line and wash technique celebrates watercolor’s unpredictability.
 Let the paint flow and experiment with techniques like wet-on-wet or dry brushing.
 The more you practice, the more comfortable you’ll become with this beginner-friendly art.

-easy watercolor paintings to copy
+6. Easy watercolor paintings to copy

-easy watercolor paintings to copy
+watercolor paintings to copy01

 Watercolor painting might seem hard, but it’s not.
 We’ve picked out simple projects for beginners.
 These include easy geometric patterns and cute scenes, all great for learning.